akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 :::

 ::: info
-There are additionnal business rules regarding this `target` property whenever you have multiple transformations for the same asset family.
+There are additional business rules regarding this `target` property whenever you have multiple transformations for the same asset family.
 See the [Dealing with several transformations](#dealing-with-several-transformations) section for more details.
 :::

 ## Target file